cristianodp/CinemaApplicationFull/README.md

 > docker-compose up

-This execution can take more than 10 minutes, so go take a coffee and came back.
+This execution can take more than 10 minutes, so go take a coffee and come back.

 _____